lauraschaposnik/old/_pages/visits.md

 <h2>Visits and updates</h2>

+<h4> Sabattical 2022-2023 </h4>

-<b>Sabattical 2022-2023</b> | During 2022-2023 I will be on sabattical at MSRI and the University of Oxford.
+During 2022-2023 I will be on sabattical at MSRI and the University of Oxford.

+<h4> MSRI 2022 </h4>

-<b> MSRI 2022</b> | In 2022 I will co-organize an MSRI semester on analytic and geometric aspects of gauge theories together with Laura Fredrickson, Rafe Mazzeo, Tomasz Mrowka and Thomas Walpuski.
+In 2022 I will co-organize an MSRI semester on analytic and geometric aspects of gauge theories together with Laura Fredrickson, Rafe Mazzeo, Tomasz Mrowka and Thomas Walpuski.

+<h4> IHP 2022 </h4>

-<b> IHP 2022</b> | In the summer 2022 ( COVID-19 permitting) I will be visiting IHP with S. Rayan and E. Macri as part of their research in pairs program.
+In the summer 2022 ( COVID-19 permitting) I will be visiting IHP with S. Rayan and E. Macri as part of their research in pairs program.

+<h4> June 2022 </h4>

-<b> June 2022</b> | With Brian Collier we will organize a large event at UIC - Geometry (re)United.
+With Brian Collier we will organize a large event at UIC - Geometry (re)United.

+<h4> Spring 2021 </h4>

-<b> Spring 2021</b> | I am on maternity, with reduced duties from UIC.
+I am on maternity, with reduced duties from UIC.

+<h4> MSRI 2019 </h4>

-<b> MSRI 2019</b> | During the Fall 2019 I was a Research Member at MSRI as part of the program Holomorphic Differentials in Mathematics and Physics.
+During the Fall 2019 I was a Research Member at MSRI as part of the program Holomorphic Differentials in Mathematics and Physics.

+<h4> SCGP 2019 </h4>

-<b> SCGP 2019</b> | During Spring 2019 Lara Anderson and I organized a semester long program at the Simons Center for Geometry and Physics: "Geometry and Physics of Hitchin systems".
+During Spring 2019 Lara Anderson and I organized a semester long program at the Simons Center for Geometry and Physics: "Geometry and Physics of Hitchin systems".

+<h4> Oxford 2018 </h4>

-<b> Oxford 2018</b> | During the Fall 2018 I was a Visiting Professor at the Mathematics Institute of the University of Oxford, and a visiting fellow at New College (whilst on maternity from UIC).
+During the Fall 2018 I was a Visiting Professor at the Mathematics Institute of the University of Oxford, and a visiting fellow at New College (whilst on maternity from UIC).